 Jesus is warning them - and all of us - about so many charlatans who were and have been predicting the end of the world.
 He is also speaking about those who claimed to be the Messiah in the coming years following Jesus' leaving this world.

 You see, this notion that the world will end after the Messiah comes is not a new one.
-So many sectarian preachers have taught this over the centuries.
-Even when Jesus walked the earth, the prevailing sectarian temple teachers were preaching that the Messiah will come soon and after he does, the world will end.
+So many preachers have taught this over the centuries.
+Even when Jesus walked the earth, the prevailing temple teachers were preaching that the Messiah will come soon and after he does, the world will end.

 This is why Jesus said, "but this is not the end."

 Yes, there are variations to this teaching.
-For example, the sectarian temple teachers were not saying that Jesus was the Messiah.
+For example, the temple teachers were not saying that Jesus was the Messiah.
 They were still waiting for the Messiah.
 And of course, when Roman Catholic teachers assumed this teaching, they merely added Jesus as the Messiah, but then he had to come again.

 But Jesus was not doing this.
 He was not predicting the end of the world.
 This is why he was warning them about the false predictions of so many other charlatan teachers.

-Jesus predicts the Jewish-Roman wars
+Is Jesus predicting the Jewish-Roman wars?